dhardestylewis/terrain_aggregator/README.md

- # For further instructions please refer to [sshh12/venmo-research](https://github.com/sshh12/venmo-research)

- # PSQL-installation
-*Steps to install PostgreSQL on TACC*\
+# PostgreSQL installation using Singularity on Stampede2
-Installation of a containerized instance of PostgreSQL in a high performance computing environment (Stampede2)
+*Steps to install PostgreSQL on Stampede2 at TACC* Installation of a containerized instance of PostgreSQL in a high performance computing environment (Stampede2)